Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 I love marmots sooooo much, and my Fat Sassy Groundhog Babies post is one of my more popular… so here it comes again.
 My Groundhog Day February 2 Birthday Fundraiser ...

-If you've been looking up at the tops of the trees, or watching neighbourhood feeders, you've noticed the flitting of unfamiliar birds, newly arriving on their spring migration.
-Or if ...
+If you've been looking up at the tops of the trees or watching neighbourhood feeders, you've noticed the flitting of birds newly arriving on their spring migration.
+If you've been ...

 Do you hate mowing the lawn?
 Holy cow, I used to.
 We had a lawn that was half the size of a football field, and I spent many hours doing ...